upstash/gitfix/README.md

 # GitFix

-GitFix is a grammar correction application that uses GPT4 to correct grammar errors in md and mdx files in github repositories with a single click.
+GitFix is a grammar correction application that uses GPT4 to correct grammar errors in md and mdx files Github repositories and send a pull request with a single click.

 > [!NOTE]
 > **This project is a Community Project.**